PoorRican/react-bio-sequence-viewer/FUTURE.md

     - number of selected `Monomers`
 - `FeatureBar`:
   - Option to view feature metadata from context menu
-  - "Create feature" from `ContextMenu`
+  - "Create feature" from `ContextMenu` if selected range is not a feature
 - Edit Sequence:
   - Allow editing of downloaded sequence:
     - Highlight modified indices